kubeshop/testkube-docs/docs/articles/vault.md

 #### Port conflict

-By default, the sidecar agent listens on port `8200`.
-If your workflow happens to listen on the same port you can specify a different port number (i.e. `8201` for the agent with the following:
+By default, the agent listens on port `8200`.
+If your workflow happens to listen on the same port you can specify a different port number (i.e. `8201`) for the agent by adding the highlighted lines:

 ```yaml
 apiVersion: testworkflows.testkube.io/v1